Passing California Smog Tests

 What can never be approved by the smog referee is a swap to an earlier model engine.
 Even though all single and dual carb baywindows are exempt you cannot replace a 76-79 engine with an earlier one.

 Other than an approved engine swap you cannot tamper with any part of the engine.
-It must be in factory configuration but many of the ignition system upgrades have carb approval in the form of executive orders.
+It must be in factory configuration but many of the ignition system upgrades have a CARB exemption in the form of executive orders (CARB EO).
 One such item is the Pertronix Ignitor.
-Since it installs under the distributor cap no one even knows it's there until they look but it's good to know anyway.
+Since it installs under the distributor cap no one even knows it's there until they look but it's good to know about this legality anyway.

 AFAIK, any electronic ignition can be legally fitted to any VW model.